DunbarChas/smartPanel/README.md

     - journalctl -u smartPanel.service

 ## License
- - This project is licensed under the MIT License - see the [LICENSE](https://github.com/DunbarChas/smartPanel/blob/main/LICENSE) fiel for details
+ - This project is licensed under the MIT License - see the [LICENSE](https://github.com/DunbarChas/smartPanel/blob/main/LICENSE) file for details